encode/django-rest-framework/docs/api-guide/generic-views.md

 If the queryset is populated, this returns a `200 OK` response, with a serialized representation of the queryset as the body of the response.
 The response data may optionally be paginated.

-If the queryset is empty this returns a `200 OK` response, unless the `.allow_empty` attribute on the view is set to `False`, in which case it will return a `404 Not Found`.

 ## CreateModelMixin

 Provides a `.create(request, *args, **kwargs)` method, that implements creating and saving a new model instance.